GabriStucchi/Spicer/README.md

 ### Voicings
 If the piano complexity level is set to its maximum, whenever in the chord progression is detected a II - V - I fragement, then voicings are performed.

-Voicings are particular arangements and movementes of the pitches of a chord aimed at achieving a pleasurable effect.
+Voicings are particular arangements and movements of the pitches of a chord aimed at achieving a pleasurable effect.
 The chords used can include 7ths, 9ths and also 13ths and they can have two configurations:
 * Basic:
 <img src="https://user-images.githubusercontent.com/57997005/92108562-e8f7be80-ede7-11ea-824f-5250d232e16a.jpg" alt="beat_4" width="300"/>